Listen to the bamboo flute, how it complains,

 The flute is the confidant of unhappy lovers;

-Yes, your melody lays bare my innermost secrets (...)
+Yes, its melody lays bare my most intimate secrets (…)

-Masnavi's first book opens with the beautiful prologue to the lament of the flute.
-Masnavi is a series of six poetry books that add approximately 25,000 verses or 50,000 lines.
-It is a spiritual text that teaches Sufis to reach their goal of being truly in love with God.
-Masnavi is a poetic collection of anecdotes and stories derived from the Qur'an, hadith sources and daily stories.
-Stories are told to illustrate a point and each moral is discussed in detail.
-It embodies a variety of Islamic wisdom, but focuses primarily on emphasizing the personal Sufi internal interpretation.
+Masnavi's first book opens with the beautiful prologue of the flute's lament.
+The Masnavi is a series of six poetry books comprising approximately 25,000 verses or 50,000 lines.
+It is a spiritual text that teaches Sufis how to reach their goal of being truly in love with God.
+The Masnavi is a poetic collection of anecdotes and stories derived from the Quran, hadith sources and daily stories.
+Stories are told to illustrate a point and cad moral is discussed in detail.
+It incorporates a variety of Islamic wisdom, but focuses primarily on emphasizing personal Sufi internal interpretation.

-Rumi (1207-1273) was a thirteenth-century Persian poet and spiritual teacher.
-Rumi spent most of the last years of his life dedicated to finishing his masterpiece of Sufism (mystical and contemplative wisdom of Islam) “Masnavi”, which is one of the best known and most influential works of Sufism.
+Rumi (1207-1273) was a 13th-century Persian poet and spiritual teacher.
+Rumi spent most of the last years of his life cad to finishing his masterpiece of Sufism (mystical and contemplative wisdom of Islam) “Masnavi”, which is one of the most well-known and influential works of Sufism.